Halcy0nic/SUBZero/README.md

 * 3D Printer (Optional)

 ## How it Works
-Just plug in the SUBZero via the USB port and it will broadcast a wireless acccess point name SUBZero that can be connected to.
-Once connected, you can browse the https://192.168.1.1 and start uploading/sharing files.
-This works as a standalone network, meaning *no Internet connection required!*.
+Just plug in the SUBZero to a USB port and it will broadcast a WiFi network named SUBZero (the default password is raspberry for WiFi, and pi:raspberry for the OS.
+PLEASE change this once it's up and running).
+Once connected to the network, you can browse to https://192.168.1.1 and start uploading/sharing files.
+This functions as a standalone network, meaning *no Internet connection required!*.

 ## Installation